Pro Wrestling Noah: Current championships

-Defunct championships

 Tournaments

 Noah also holds annual tournaments to decide the top wrestler or tag team in the promotion:

 List of notable pay-per-views

 Pro Wrestling Sem

 Pro Wrestling Sem was the junior affiliate of Pro Wrestling Noah launched in 2006.
 Its name came from the biblical figure Sem, the eldest son of Noah.
 Sem was originally headed by Naomichi Marufuji and Kenta, acting as coaches for the rookie competitors.
 Mitsuharu Misawa's inspiration for the venture came from the German Westside Xtreme Wrestling promotion, where he wrestled in March 2005.
 The seats are limited to a few hundred, so that all fans could sit close to the ring.
 Sem events usually took place in the Differ Ariake in Tokyo.
 No Sem events have been held since 2015.